 Art Courses: All About Adult Education Art Classes

-Adult art education offerings are widely available through park districts, art schools, community colleges and adult education centers.
-Programs and courses are offered for both beginners and talented amateurs at all levels.
+Adult art education offerings are widely available through art schools, community colleges and adult education centers.
+Programs and courses are offered for many different skill levels.

 List of Common Courses

-Introductory courses will focus on the elements of drawing, such as line, proportion, light and shading techniques and perspective.
-Intermediate coursework might cover differing mediums such as oil pastels and pens.
-Students may work on still life compositions, live models and landscapes.
+Introductory courses will focus on the elements of drawing, such as composition, line, proportion, perspective and light and shading techniques.
+Intermediate coursework might teach students how to add color, texture or a sense of movement to their drawings.
+Students may work with still life compositions or live models.

-Painting courses will cover the use of watercolors, acrylics and oils.
-These courses will allow students to paint landscapes, abstracts, still life compositions and portraits.
-Students may learn paint application techniques, how to mix colors and transfer drawings to paintings.
-Instructors will discuss how to bring a concept to finished form, and students will learn how to critique their own work as well as that of others in the class.
+Painting courses might cover the use of watercolors, acrylics or oils.
+These courses teach students to paint landscapes, abstracts, still life compositions and portraits.
+Students may learn paint application techniques, how to mix colors and how to pick materials.
+Other possible topics include how to utilize drawing skills when painting and how to critique artwork.

-Art appreciation courses generally cover a period of time in art history, teaching students to recognize various artists and styles from specific periods.
-Students may travel to art museums and galleries to view works of various artists such as El Greco, Monet, Renoir and Seurat.
-These courses might also focus on a single topic, such as the depiction of women in art over or across periods of time.
-Analysis of the paintings themselves and the context of the time period in which they were created will be explored.
+Art history courses generally cover a specific time period, teaching students to recognize various artists and styles from that era, such as Greek, Byzantine or Renaissance work.
+Students may travel to art museums and galleries to view works of influential artists such as Picasso or Matisse.
+These courses offer analysis of the paintings themselves and of the time period in which they were created.

 Photography courses are typically offered for both film and digital cameras, and courses covering computer photography editing programs are also widely available.
-Students can learn the basic function of cameras and lenses, as well as how to compose shots using varying lighting, filtering and focusing techniques.
-Advanced coursework may cover indoor and outdoor photography, abstract forms, portraits and the development of a body of work.
+Students can learn the basic function of cameras and lenses, as well as how to compose shots using various lighting techniques.
+Advanced coursework may cover architecture, portraits, still life and the development of a personalized body of work.

 A variety of media will be covered in courses about sculpture.
-Beginning classes tend to work with clay, and as skills are developed, courses in working with stone, metals and wax and bronze may be available.
-Students will learn how to work with sculpting tools and be introduced to installation, casting, construction and mold-making methods.
+Beginning classes tend to work with clay, and as skills are developed, courses working with wax, metal, wood or non-traditional materials may be available.
+Students will learn the basic elements of sculpture, such as proportions, form and space, and they will be introduced to casting and mold-making methods.